-- If you have Internet Explorer 10 or earlier, you will need to update the browser to version 11.
-This can be done from the Microsoft website, with Windows Update or by searching the internet for "Internet Explorer."
-The latest TaxAct edition requires at least Windows 7 and Internet Explorer 11 in order to function properly.
+- If you have Internet Explorer 10 or older, you will need to update the browser to version 11.
+This can be done from the Microsoft website, with Windows Update, or by searching the internet for "Internet Explorer."
+The latest TaxAct edition requires at least Windows 8.1 and Internet Explorer 11 in order to function properly.

 - If you have Internet Explorer 11, try the following:

 If that does not work, you can try resetting your Internet Explorer security settings:

 - Open Internet Explorer and click Tools on the menu bar (press Alt on the keyboard to enable the toolbar if needed).

 - On the drop-down menu, click Compatibility View settings.

 - If it's there, uncheck Display all websites in Compatibility View.